MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 ---
 # Set Up Email
 People in businesses send information and documents, such as sales and purchase orders and invoices, by email every day.
-Administrators can make that easier to do by connecting one or more email accounts to [!INCLUDE[prod_short](includes/prod_short.md)], so you can send documents without having to open an email app.
-You can compose each message individually with basic formatting tools, such as fonts, styles, colors, and so on, and add attachments of up to 100MB.
-Administrators can also set up report layouts that include only the key information from documents.
+Administrators can connect one or more email accounts to [!INCLUDE[prod_short](includes/prod_short.md)], so you can send documents without having to open an email app.
+You can compose each message individually with basic formatting tools, such as fonts, styles, colors, and so on.
+You can also add attachments of up to 100 MB.
+Additionally, administrators can set up report layouts that include only the key information from documents.
 For more information, see [Send Documents by Email](ui-how-send-documents-email.md).

 The email capabilities in [!INCLUDE[prod_short](includes/prod_short.md)] are for outbound messages only.
-You cannot receive replies, that is, there is no inbox page in [!INCLUDE[prod_short](includes/prod_short.md)].
+You can't receive replies, that is, there's no Inbox page in [!INCLUDE[prod_short](includes/prod_short.md)].

 > [!NOTE]
 > You can use the email capabilities of [!INCLUDE[prod_short](includes/prod_short.md)] online only with Exchange Online.
-We do not support hybrid scenarios, such as connecting [!INCLUDE[prod_short](includes/prod_short.md)] online to an on-premises version of Exchange.
+We don't support hybrid scenarios, such as connecting [!INCLUDE[prod_short](includes/prod_short.md)] online to an on-premises version of Exchange.
 >
-> If you are using [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, before you can set up email you must create an app registration for [!INCLUDE[prod_short](includes/prod_short.md)] in Azure portal.
+> If you're using [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, before you can set up email you must create an app registration for [!INCLUDE[prod_short](includes/prod_short.md)] in the Azure Portal.
 The app registration will enable [!INCLUDE[prod_short](includes/prod_short.md)] to authorize and authenticate with your email provider.
 For more information, see [Setting Up Email for Business Central On-Premises](admin-how-setup-email.md#setting-up-email-for-business-central-on-premises).
 In [!INCLUDE[prod_short](includes/prod_short.md)] online, we handle this for you.

 ## Required Permissions
 To set up email, you must have the **EMAIL SETUP** permission set.
 For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).

 ## Adding Email Accounts
 You add email accounts through extensions that enable accounts from different providers to connect to [!INCLUDE[prod_short](includes/prod_short.md)].
-The standard extensions let you use accounts from Microsoft Exchange Online, but other extensions may be available that let you connect accounts from other providers, such as Gmail.
+The standard extensions let you use accounts from Microsoft Exchange Online.
+However, other extensions that let you connect accounts from other providers, such as Gmail, might be available.

 After you add an email account, you can specify predefined business scenarios in which to use the account to send emails.
 For example, you can specify that all users send sales documents from one account, and purchase documents from another.
 For more information, see [Assign Email Scenarios to Email Accounts](admin-how-setup-email.md#assign-email-scenarios-to-email-accounts).